W

 Welsh Corgi (Canis familiaris) - two types tan and black

-Corgis actually belong to two distinct species: Cardigans and Pembrokes.
-The clue of their origins can be found in the regions from which they derive their names, Cardiganshire and Pembrokeshire in the southwest and south of Wales, respectively.
+Corgis actually belong to two distinct breeds: Cardigans and Pembrokes.
+The clue to their origins can be found in the regions from which they derive their names, Cardiganshire and Pembrokeshire in the southwest and south of Wales, respectively.

 The latter breed would come much later about the first millennium.
 Brought by the Vikings from Scandinavia, it is actually descended from the Nordic spitz and is known for its clipped tail and lighter bone structure.

 For centuries, these pointy-eared pooches with stubby legs and a waddling gait bossed cattle around while also serving as canine pest control squads, as well.
-Unsurprisingly, they are also known for their tendencies to order little residents around too.
+Unsurprisingly, they are also known for their tendency to order little residents around, too.

 Size